VectorInstitute/FL4Health/README.md

 ### Server

 Certain FL methods, such as Client-Level DP and SCAFFOLD with Warm Up, require special server-side flows to ensure that everything is properly handled.
 This code also establishes initialization communication between the client and server.
-For example, one can poll each of the clients to obtain the size of each client's dataset before proceeding to FL training.
+For example, one can poll each of the clients to obtain the size of each client"s dataset before proceeding to FL training.
 More complex examples of this communication are found in implementations like the feature alignment server.

 This section also contains functionality that facilitates running **evaluation only** FL (Federated Evaluation) without performing any training etc. That is useful, for example, if you want to consider the generalization performance across distributed datasets of a model.